Alezander9/ML_FPGAonPixel/README.md

 ### source code
 Source code for synthesis can by found under HLS/src, and all model synthesis part are store in \<\>onChip subdirectories.
 For CNN, since the RTL code are large, only non-automatic generated part are store in this repo.
 ## Debugging and other Issues
-The scripts are written specifically for myself, compatibilities are not promised.
+The scripts are written specifically for myself, compatibilities are not promised and will be add later.
 Please feel free to contact Kenny Jia through email: hjia625@stanford.edu, or haoyi.jia@cern.ch.
 I would be happy to help with the debugging process or questions!